20th April 2020

 What is the High Sheriff and what is the role?

-In theory, the High Sheriff is The Queen’s legal representative in the county.
+In theory, the High Sheriff is The King’s legal representative in the county.
 In practice, today it is largely a ceremonial role but is still the oldest secular office in England and Wales other than the Crown.
 The office dates back to Saxon times, when the name was ‘Shire Reeve’.
 Originally, the Shrievalty – as it is known – held many of the powers now taken by the Lord-Lieutenant, High Court Judges, Magistrates, Coroners, local authorities, the Inland Revenue and police.

 Related News Stories